mpwalker0517/Capstone_HR_Dashboard/to_do_list.md

 *Make at least 1 Pandas pivot table and 1 matplotlib/seaborn plot.
 Pivot tables are a way to summarize your data and present it easily in a way that isn’t just a graph.
 They can be useful when combined with graphs.

-*Create virtual environment and install all packages used in python testing
+*Create virtual environment and install all packages used in python testing - DONE

-*Finish read me file
+*Finish read me file - DONE

+*Update markdowns to show the WHY